hackclub/hackclub/workshops/drum_pad/README.md

 ![Preview of HTML with no CSS](https://cloud-hqtl5tea3.vercel.app/0screencapture-drumpad-emmanuel39hanks-repl-co-2020-11-03-08_36_46.png)

-# CSS Part:
+# CSS:

 But this doesn't look that nice, right?
-We will write some CSS to add stlying, which make our drum pad look prettier.
+We will write some CSS to add styling, which make our drum pad look prettier.
 Let's do that!

 Just before the end of your `<head>` tag, link your CSS file: